Bachelor of Science, Major in Environmental Science (Water Resources)

 1

-MATH 1420 is recommended if eligible.
-In addition to fulfilling the the Core Curriculum requirement of Component Area II (Mathematics), the course also satisfies 1 credit hour of the Core Curriculum requirement for Component Area IX (Component Area Option).
+MATH 1420 is recommended, if eligible.
+In addition to satisfying the Core Curriculum requirement for Component Area II (Mathematics), the course also satisfies one credit hour of the Core Curriculum requirement for Component Area IX (Component Area Option).

 2

-CHEM 1411 and CHEM 1412 satisfy the requirements for the Core Curriculum requirement for Component Area III (Life and Physical Sciences)
+CHEM 1411 and CHEM 1412 satisfy the Core Curriculum requirement for Component Area III (Life and Physical Science).

 3

-SOCI 2319, GEOG 2355, or GEOG 2356 are recommended for the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture) or IX because they are prerequisites for some of the Environmental Science Prescribed Electives.
+SOCI 2319, GEOG 2355, or GEOG 2356 are recommended to satisfy the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture) or Component Area IX (Component Area Option) because they are prerequisites for some of the Environmental Science Prescribed Electives.

 4

-ECON 2302, ECON 2300, or ECON 2301 satisfies the Core Curriculum requirement for Component Area VIII (Social and Behavioral Sciences) and are needed as a prerequisite for ECON 3352, if desired as a course option.
-If not, GEOG 1300 recommended.
+ECON 2300, ECON 2301, or ECON 2302 satisfies the Core Curriculum requirement for Component Area VIII (Social and Behavioral Sciences) and serves as a prerequisite for ECON 3352 if desired as a course option.
+If not, GEOG 1300 is recommended.

 5